adeptio-project/adeptio/README.md

 From Latin language // ădeptĭo - act of obtaining, attainment, achievement.

-Adepti|o is a fair cryptocurrency with a universal 3rd generation that combines the best features of different coins in order to create an excellent new digital payment asset.
+Adeptio is a fair cryptocurrency with a universal 3rd generation that combines the best features of different coins in order to create an excellent new digital payment asset.

-Milli-Second-Transactions with HyperSend.
 Network stability with masternodes, each is secured with a collateral of 10.000 ADE.

 For further information visit us at [adeptio.cc](https://adeptio.cc/) or visit our ANN thread at [BitcoinTalk](https://bitcointalk.com)